psycho9773/LockoutsManyAltsHandleIT/README.md

 ![Last updated](https://img.shields.io/github/last-commit/psycho9773/LockoutsManyAltsHandleIT)

-## ❗ License
+## 🧾 License

-© 2025 psycho9773.
-All Rights Reserved.
+This project is licensed under the [MIT License](LICENSE).
-This addon may not be copied, modified, redistributed, or republished without express written permission from the author.
+Feel free to use, modify, and share — just keep the original credits intact.